-costly GIS operations deeper into the computational pipeline.
+optimization algorithms have been developed [76,77] that selectively 'push' costly GIS operations into the computational pipeline.
 In addition, useful conceptual abstractions for reasoning about the watershed domain and supporting the problem solving process need to be developed.
-The ZOO desktop experiment management system [43] has taken the first steps towards this goal by providing a compositional modeling environment for data collection, pre-processing, and management of experiments.
+The ZOO desktop experiment management system [13] has taken the first steps towards this goal by providing a compositional modeling environment for data collection, pre-processing, and management of experiments.
 However, ZOO lacks decision support capabilities and will require fairly detailed domain modeling before application to watershed management.
 The connections to GIS based services also need to be strengthened in PSE design methodology.
 Wildlife and fisheries biologists were involved in the L2W project, but their data and models were not completed as of this writing.
 The intent of L2W is to integrate hydrologic, economic, and biological models.
-Finally, we intend to explore the incorporation of collaboration support, optimization, and recommender systems (for selecting among various choices of simulation models) within the L2W framework.
+Finally, as mentioned in Table 1, we intend to explore the incorporation of collaboration support, optimization, and recommender systems (for selecting among various choices of simulation models) within the L2W framework.